cuspycode/peerpaste/README.md

 #### [Linux headless] What if I'm not running a graphic console?

 The desktop application still works when running in headless mode, but you'll need to add the `--show-data` option to show received data, or the `--paste <TEXT>` option when sending data.

+<a id="faq1400"></a>
+#### Desktop] What if I want to copy/paste between two desktops or laptops?

+This is possible to accomplish via the current generic desktop/laptop application, but only if you first add an encryption key via manual editing of `~/.local/share/peerpaste/peerpaste-data.json` on both devices.
+This may possibly be improved in future versions.
+However, there is a much simpler solution for this case, if you have SSH access from one machine to the other:
+* `ssh $HOSTNAME pbpaste` &mdash; prints the remote MacOS clipboard over an encrypted SSH connection.
+* `ssh $HOSTNAME DISPLAY=:0 xsel` &mdash; prints the remote X11/UNIX clipboard over an encrypted SSH connection.

+I don't use Windows, but I'm sure a similar solution exists there, you'll just have to find it on your own.